" alt="">

 • Physical therapy to aid recovery

-• Sexual dysfunction and the effects of this on your life and wellbeing
+• Sexual dysfunction and the effects of this on your life and well-being

 • Emotional distress and suffering